-- Informing Immigration & Checkpoints Authority of Singapore (ICA) of any change of the status of the Student’s Pass (STP), if applicable
+- Informing Immigration & Checkpoints Authority of Singapore (ICA) of any change to the status of the Student’s Pass, if applicable

 For international students, Kaplan will inform ICA of any change in your status that may affect the Student’s Pass issued.

-Recruitment teams and Programme Management shall clearly explain to you, the implication of the status of the Student’s Pass if you withdraw from the school or are forced to withdraw from the school (e.g. caught for breaking Singapore’s law).
+Recruitment and Programme Management teams shall clearly explain to you the implication of the status of the Student’s Pass if you withdraw or are forced to withdraw from the school (eg. caught for breaking Singapore’s law).

-If you apply for more than 3 months deferment or transfer, you are required to cancel the Student’s Pass.
+If you apply for deferment which is longer than 3 months or transfer, you are required to cancel the Student’s Pass.
 For deferment, Student’s Pass needs to be reapplied upon return; for transfer, the Student’s Pass under the new programme will need to be applied.
 In both cases, it is subject to ICA’s approval.
-Charges will be imposed by ICA and Kaplan for re-application/new application of Student’s Pass
+Charges will be imposed by ICA and Kaplan for re-application/new application of Student’s Pass.

-The Enrolment Office and Foundation PM team will ensure that ICA is informed of any change of Student Pass status.
+The Enrolment Office and PM teams will ensure that ICA is informed of any change in Student Pass status.

 - New contract signing or issuing addendum to existing contract upon approved course deferment or transfer request

-The signing of a new student contract is part of the process upon the approval of a course deferment or transfer request.
+The signing of a new student contract is part of the process upon approval of a programme deferment or transfer request.
 You will sign a new contract when the transfer and resumption request has been approved.
-Course fees of the new programme will apply.
+Fees of the new programme will apply.
 For deferment cases, you will only sign a new contract when you report back to resume studies and are subject to the course fees of the new intake.